QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 * Individuals in the susceptible state (S) have a rate :math:`\beta(t)` of prolonged contacts with other individuals where transmission would occur if either was infected
 * Of these contacts, a fraction :math:`\frac{I(t)}{N}` will be with infected agents (since we assumed that exposed individuals are not yet infectious)
 * Finally, there are :math:`S(t)` susceptible individuals.
-* The product of those terms is the outflow from the :math:`S` state.
+* The sign indicates that the product of those terms is the outflow from the :math:`S` state, and an inflow to the :math:`E` state.

 Basic Reproduction Number